HAMLET: Graph Transformer Neural Operator for Partial Differential Equations: Further Details on the Datasets PDEs.

 where $a(x, y)$ and $u(x, y)$ are the diffusion coefficient and the solution respectively, which are defined on a square domain $\Omega = (0, 1)^2$.
 Following the PDEBench~\cite{takamoto2022pdebench} protocol, five subsets with constant value force term $\beta=0.01, 0.1, 1.0, 10.0, 100.0$ were used in the experiment section, each of which contains 9000/1000 samples for training/testing sets.
 All data samples are officially discretised and $\times 2$ subsampled in a spatial resolution of $64 \times 64$.

 \fcircle[fill=wine]{2.5pt} \textbf{Shallow-Water.} The 2D Shallow Water equation is written as follows:

-where $u := u(x, y, t)$ and $v := v(x, y, t)$ describes the velocities in horizontal and vertical direction and $h := h(x, y, t)$ describes the water depth. $b := b(x, y)$ and $g_r$ denote spatially varying bathymetry and the gravitational acceleration, respectively.
+where $u := u(x, y, t)$ and $v := v(x, y, t)$ describes the velocities in horizontal and vertical direction and $h := h(x, y, t)$ describes the water depth. $b := b(x, y)$ and $g_r$ denote spatially variable bathsymetry and gravitational acceleration, respectively.
 This specific dataset describes a 2D radial dam break scenario on a square domain $\Omega=[-2.5, 2.5]^2$ and time range $t \in [0, 1]$. with the following initialisation setting:

 where the radius $r \sim \mathcal{D}(0.3,0.7)$.

 We conducted experiments on the time-dependent system of 2D Shallow Water equations, providing an appropriate model for analysing problems related to free-surface flows.
 The objective solution operator $\mathcal{S}$ is defined as follows: